FilecoinFoundationWeb/filecoin-foundation/apps/ffdweb-site/src/content/blog/introducing-the-first-international-affiliated-scholars-cohort.md

 These scholars represent the forefront of research into emerging blockchain technology and use cases, and their diverse backgrounds and expertise will undoubtedly catalyze a dynamic exchange of ideas that transcends borders and disciplines.

-Join us for the [IAS Virtual Kickoff](https://usfca.zoom.us/webinar/register/WN_M02vHZwAT4y_sHXC6Yzqaw) on September 26, 2023 at 8:30 AM PT to learn more about the topics they’ll be exploring as part of the IAS program!
+Join us for the IAS Virtual Kickoff _(original link no longer available)_ on September 26, 2023 at 8:30 AM PT to learn more about the topics they’ll be exploring as part of the IAS program!

 Be sure to [subscribe](https://www.blockchainlawsg.org/) to the Center’s mailing list to stay up-to-date on their work